 – The Florida Bar Standing Committee on Professionalism

+The professionalism standards in Florida are set forth in (1) these Professionalism Expectations; (2) the Rules Regulating The Florida Bar; (3) The Florida Bar Creed of Professionalism; and (4) the Oath of Admission to The Florida Bar.
+The Florida Supreme Court adopted this integrated standard of professionalism to identify the professional behavior expected of lawyers practicing law in Florida.
 As The Florida Bar grows, it becomes more important to articulate the bar’s professionalism expectations and for Florida lawyers to demonstrate these expectations in practice.
 The guidance provided in these Professionalism Expectations originates both from (1) the ethical duties established by the Florida Supreme Court in the Rules Regulating The Florida Bar and (2) the long-standing customs of fair, civil, and honorable legal practice in Florida.
 Where a Professionalism Expectation is coextensive with a lawyer’s ethical duty, the expectation is stated as an imperative, cast in the terms of “must” or “must not.”
 Where a Professionalism Expectation is drawn from a professional custom that is not directly provided for in the Rules Regulating The Florida Bar, the expectation is stated as a recommendation of correct action, cast in terms of “should” or “should not.”
-To The Florida Bar, lawyer professionalism is:
+To the Florida Supreme Court and The Florida Bar, lawyer professionalism is:

 - embracing a commitment to serve others;